 Willow Flowage Scenic Waters Area

-Visitors can now access two of the remote campsites by motor vehicles.
-Campsites 26 and 28 in south Indian Bay are accessible from Iron Gate road.
-All-wheel-drive or 4x4 vehicles are recommended to access the small parking area with a short walk to the sites.
-Look for the small brown campground signs on Iron Gate road for access.
+All flowage and river campsites are signed along the water’s edge and are accessible via watercraft.
+Campsites 26 and 28 in South Indian Bay are accessible by motor vehicle from Iron Gate Road or by watercraft.
+All-wheel-drive or 4x4 vehicles with higher ground clearance are recommended to access the small parking area within a short walk to the sites.
+Look for the small brown campground signs on Iron Gate Road for access.

-Each of seven group sites has two fire rings, two picnic tables and two box latrines.
+Each of the 8 group sites has either two fire rings or a larger group fire ring, two picnic tables and two box latrines.
 No drinking water is provided.
 Group campsites may be occupied by up to 15 people.

-There is a 10-day limit on camping at all campsites on the property.
-In addition, when you set up camp, you must occupy the site the first night and may not leave it unoccupied for more than one night thereafter.
+There is a 10-day limit on camping at all flowage campsites on the property and a 1-night limit at each of the river campsites.
+In addition, when you set up camp at the flowage campsites, you must occupy the site the first night and may not leave it unoccupied for more than one night thereafter.
 You may not leave unattended camping equipment to save a site.

 Camping is allowed in designated campsites only.
 You may not establish new campsites in other undesignated areas.

 Power equipment, such as chainsaws and generators, are not allowed at campsites.
 In addition, any fireworks that fly in the air, emit sparks or explode are illegal on DNR lands.